chatox/networks-science-course/practicum/as02_networx_distances.md

 Note that we have added a numerical attribute, with the distance from Valjean, and a new label.

-The ordering of this file does not matter.
+The ordering of columns on this file does not matter.

 ## 2.2.
 Draw in Cytoscape